HowDoIStayInDreams/WindHumanMouse/README.md

 # WindHumanMouse

-# ATTENTION PLEASE
-## As you probably all noticed, WinnersCheat discord server has suddenly dissapeared, and noone wanted to listen to my anticipation of this to happen.
-I wasn't an owner nor a mod, it was probably deleted because Jagex asked Discord to delete it, as the server is breaking terms of use of Discord.
-I've created a backup server long ago, but only few wanted to join.
-Link to backup server: https://discord.gg/4UYhtFd

 `#include WindHumanMouse.ahk` always include this in your script and put it in the same directory

 * Normal usage